 The abstract nature of Poincaré's early interpretation of the Lorentz group is apparent in the Minkowskian representation, in that there are points on the light ellipse that lie outside the lightcone, these points representing locations in spacetime physically inaccessible to all inertial observers sharing a spacetime origin.
-In four-dimensional Minkowski spacetime, the intersection of the light sphere with center E and the light ellipsoid with center E, where E and E lie on a spacelike plane, is a circle of radius E. On a three-dimensional Minkowski spacetime diagram, where one spatial dimension is suppressed, the corresponding circle with center E and ellipse with center E intersect in two points, labeled E and E and E intersect in two points, labeled E and E include that E in Poincaré's lightellipse model of the Lorentz group, there are physical events bereft of any causal connection to observers that are nonetheless ascribed to these same observers.
+In four-dimensional Minkowski spacetime, the intersection of the light sphere with center E and the light ellipsoid with center B, where E and B lie on a spacelike plane, is a circle of radius ct.
+On a three-dimensional Minkowski spacetime diagram, where one spatial dimension is suppressed, the corresponding circle with center E and ellipse with center B intersect in two points, labeled H and I, such that EH = EI = BH = BI = ct.
+The diagram shows that in Poincaré's light-ellipse model of the Lorentz group, there are physical events bereft of any causal connection to observers that are nonetheless ascribed to these same observers.

-$^{^{15}}$ In 1912, Poincaré singled out the set of events which can be neither the cause nor the effect of other given events, and attributed its discovery to the employment of a four-
+$^{15}$ In 1912, Poincaré singled out the set of events which can be neither the cause nor the effect of other given events, and attributed its discovery to the employment of a four-

 Minkowski diagrams were not at hand when Poincaré delivered his lectures at the Sorbonne, but other cognitive resources were available, which could be applied to Poincaré's thought experiment.
 For example, for those who had been following the work of Einstein, there was the notion of time dilation.
 Yet this notion, too, is absent from Vergne's notes.
-Instead of time dilation, what we find is a recapitulation of Poincaré's operational (first-order) definition of local time, mentioned above, along with the following comment on Lorentz contraction and clock synchronization:
+Instead of time dilation, what we find is a recapitulation of Poincaré's operational (firstorder) definition of local time, mentioned above, along with the following comment on Lorentz contraction and clock synchronization:

 So Lorentz assumes that all bodies undergo a contraction in the direction of motion proportional to the square of velocity.
 Lengths are then altered, and durations are altered by the impossibility of setting watches truly, such that the apparent velocity of light is constant.
-Then we perform a Lorentz transformation: the Lorentz transformations must form a group, such that we have identically $x^2 + y^2 + z^2 - t^2 = x'^2 + y'^2 + z'^2 - t'^2$.
+Then we perform a Lorentz transformation: the Lorentz transformations must form a group, such that we have identically $x^2 + y^2 + z^2 - t^2 = x'^2 + y'^2 + z'^2 - t'^2$ .
 (Vergne, notebook 2, 52)